proinsias/an-independent-mind/docs/Books/Something Deeply Hidden.md

 ---

+It’s not literally true that an electron and a positron change into a photon and then change back.
+For one thing, real photons move at the speed of light, while electron/positron pairs (either the individual particles or the center of mass of a pair of them) do not. — location: [4469](kindle://book?action=open&asin=B07NTYJJDX&location=4469) ^ref-18714

+---
 What we mean by "virtual particles" are subtle distortions in the wave function of a collection of quantum fields. — location: [4485](kindle://book?action=open&asin=B07NTYJJDX&location=4485) ^ref-53989

 ---